gschrader/ratpack-react-boilerplate/README.md

 ![Demo](./demo.gif)

-New npm dependencies can be added to `react/package.json`.
+New node dependencies can be added to `react/package.json`.

 The node server (port 3000) proxies api requests to the Ratpack server.
 The Ratpack server (port 5050) will serve up the production optimized built javascript/css assets.